 Fort Benning is one of the most iconic Army installations as it’s the home of the Maneuver Center of Excellence.
 In fact, the majority of the Army’s soldiers have been to Fort Benning for either Basic Training or a military school at some point or another.
-So if you haven’t been stationed here before, lighten up buttercup cuz it was only a matter of time!
+So if you haven’t been stationed here before, lighten up buttercup cause it was only a matter of time before you PCSed to this location!

 There are several things you should know about Fort Benning and the surrounding area prior to your PCS.
 The first of which being that life is better at Benning.
 The “Better at Benning” campaign kicked off in 2016 in an effort to dispel some myths about the installation.
-You’ve probably heard the rumors too: Fort Benning is miserable…don’t live in Columbus…there’s so much crime…there’s nothing to do.
-Ladies and gentlemen, this is seriously bad intel.
-Anyone who has been stationed at Fort Benning in the last five years can confirm that Fort Benning and the surrounding area have come a looooong way since the 90’s, which is undoubtedly how old these rumors are, if not older.
+You’ve probably heard the rumors too: Fort Benning is miserable…do

 Aside from Columbus, people typically live in Fort Mitchell, AL or Phenix City, AL. Depending on where you’ll be working on post, you may want to look into one of these cities for either a shorter drive or quieter living.
 People often worry about the time zone, as Alabama is CST and Georgia is EST, but anyone who lives across the river just operates off EST. In fact, many businesses in the cities closest to Fort Benning on the Alabama side will operate off EST since the majority of their clientele comes from Georgia.